wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/faq.md

 iSize H=1440
 ```

-### What does "Fonfig" mean?

-It's short for "Fonfiguration", duh.

 ### What do these installation instructions mean?

 Review the [How to Install Mods](mo2#how-to-install-mods) section for how the guide presents